yvolynets-mlnx/SONiC/doc/pfc_asym/PFC_Asymmetric_HLD.md

 - Get lossy priorities
 - Get server ports info
 - Get non server port info (Portchannel peers)
-- Start PFC generator on fanout switch
 - Send packets for lossy priorities from non-server port (src) to all server ports (dst)
 - Verify that packets are not dropped on src port
 - Verify that some packets are dropped on dst ports, which means that Tx buffer is full
 - Send packets for lossless priorities from non-server port (src) to all server ports (dst)
 - Verify that some packets are dropped on src port, which means that Rx queue is full
 - Verify that some packets are dropped on dst ports, which means that Tx buffer is full

-- Stop PFC generator on fanout switch
 - Disable asymmetric PFC on all server interfaces
-- Verify PFC value is restored to default

 - Teardown:
   - Stop ARP responder